NAUMathStat/seminars/acgtCurrent.md

 Note that talks are listed in reverse chronological order.

-### Graphic braid groups and tilings
+### Graphic braid groups and tilings, part 2

-**Date:** September 17
+**Date:** September 24

 **Speaker:** Michael Falk (NAU)

-**Abstract:** One can associate to a graph G a natural (sub)quotient of the full braid group, called a graphic braid group.
-We will define this notion, and illustrate how the symmetry group of the isosceles right triangle tiling of the plane arises in this way from the path of length two.
-I will also use part of the period to flesh out my sabbatical report from last Tuesday’s colloquium, with pictures and stories.
+**Abstract:** One can associate to a graph G a natural (sub)quotient of the full braid group.
+We will define this notion, and illustrate how the symmetry group of the isosceles right triangle tiling of the plane arises in this way.
+Last week I discussed the braid and pure braid groups; this week we’ll explore the GAG and graphic braid group associated with a graph, and work out an example together.
+I will also tell a share a few more stories and pictures from my sabbatical.